OxfordCodeReviewNet/forum/guidelines_for_reviewers.md

 > Code should not trust its user, whether the user is a human or some other code.

-The corrolary to the above statement is a coding style known as [defensive programming](https://swcarpentry.github.io/python-novice-inflammation/10-defensive/index.html).
+The corollary to the above statement is a coding style known as [defensive programming](https://swcarpentry.github.io/python-novice-inflammation/10-defensive/index.html).

 Example of a defensive python function:
 ```python